chris-belcher/electrum-personal-server/README.md

 pruning is enabled.
 See issue [#85](https://github.com/chris-belcher/electrum-personal-server/issues/85).

-* Developing some way for Electrum servers to authenticate clients, so that Electrum Personal Server can accept connections from the entire internet but without a fear of privacy loss.
+* Developing some way for Electrum servers to authenticate clients, so that Electrum Personal Server can accept connections from the entire Internet but without a fear of privacy loss.

 * Dynamic adding of wallet master public keys.
 Perhaps by polling for changes